The Private Equity Review: Austria

 Typically, the scope of the sponsor's fiduciary duties is determined by the AIFMG (which most private equity funds fall under), the constitutional documents of the fund vehicle (supplemented by pertinent rules of law) and other contractual arrangements (if any).

-Under the AIFMG, the manager has, inter alia, to act in the best interests of the investors in such AIF (as well as of the AIF itself) and the integrity of the market.
-The manager has to introduce appropriate procedures to deal with conflicts of interest, to treat the investors in an AIF fairly, and to use the required diligence in the performance of his or her duties.
+Under the AIFMG, the manager has, inter alia, to act in the best interests of the investors in the AIF (as well as of the AIF itself) and the integrity of the market.
+The manager has to introduce appropriate procedures to deal with conflicts of interest, to treat the investors in an AIF fairly and to use the required diligence in the performance of his or her duties.

 Managers of Austrian private equity funds are most frequently general partners of an LP or fulfil their function based on management agreements with the fund vehicle.
 Thus, the scope of the managers' duties and the extent of their liability in relation to the investors (and the fund vehicle) derive from the partnership agreement (supplemented by the mandatory provisions of the Commercial Code) or, as the case may be, the management agreement.